FREQUENTLY ASKED QUESTIONS

 The word “Commencement” refers to the official ceremony that recognizes students’ academic accomplishments with College faculty, administration, trustees, and staff, as well as with students’ friends and family.
 Students who are close to completing their degree requirements are invited to participate in this ceremony.
 However, participation in the ceremony does not mean that the student has graduated, nor will students who participate in Commencement receive their official diploma during the ceremony.

-“Graduation” is the term that refers to the formal completion of a four-step process, having:
+“Graduation” is the term that refers to the formal completion of a five-step process, to qualify for a degree or certificate, you must be:

-- completed all course requirements for the degree program with a minimum GPA of 2.00,
+- Matriculated and have completed all course requirements for the degree or certificate program with a minimum GPA of 2.00

-- earned their last 30 credit hours at the College, and
+- Earned at least 30 credit hours at the College

 The Registrar’s Office formally certifies each degree once all the criteria listed above are completed.
 After the degrees are certified, the Registrar’s Office will send a postcard to all May 2017 graduates in June, and Summer 2017 graduates in August.
 The postcards will explain when and where you can pick up your official diploma.